dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

     2. MAY contain a field `from: Account` with an account that initiated the update
     3. MUST contain a field `meta: Value` with the metadata or metadata hash

-Analogous to the mint block schema, `meta` SHOULD contain a `Map` variant of `Value` with the single entry `("icrc7:token_metadata", metadata)`, where `metadata` is the actual updated metadata of the token expressed in a `Map` variant of `Value`.
+Analogous to the mint block schema, `meta` SHOULD, if no extension standard is used that defines a different means of expressing the metadata, contain a `Map` variant of `Value` with the single entry `("icrc7:token_metadata", metadata)`, where `metadata` is the actual updated metadata of the token expressed in a `Map` variant of `Value`.
 This approach of including the full udpated metadata guarantees that the ledger state can be completely reproduced from the block log.

 Note that there is no method defined in this specification for the metadata update, but this is left to the implementation of the ledger or a future standard.